Total Petition Signatures

 The first role of the new elected Government will then be to elect the Head of State.

-Should the incumbent HOS be returned to office, the Speaker then asks the HOS if they wish to contine as HOS, The HOS will formally reply, ”I do.” and the HOS is sworn in once again.
+Should the incumbent HOS be returned to office by the members of the various houses, the Speaker then asks the HOS if they wish to continue as HOS, The HOS will formally reply, “I do.” and the HOS will be re-sworn in.

 Should the incumbent NOT be returned to Office, at the announcement of the new HOS by the Speaker of the House of Representatives, the incumbent HOS will immediately resign to the Prime Minister to stand aside for the HOS Election.